gnicol/GitSwarm/perforce_swarm/doc-ee/raketasks/backup_restore.md

 sudo gitswarm-rake gitswarm:check SANITIZE=true
         ```

-If there is a GitSwarm version mismatch between your backup tar file and
+If there is a GitSwarm EE version mismatch between your backup tar file and
-the installed version of GitSwarm, the restore command aborts with an
+the installed version of GitSwarm EE, the restore command aborts with an
 error.

 ## Alternative backup strategies

-If your GitSwarm server contains a lot of git repository data, you may find
+If your GitSwarm EE server contains a lot of git repository data, you may
-the GitSwarm backup script to be too slow.
-In this case you can consider
+find the GitSwarm EE backup script to be too slow.
+In this case you can
-using filesystem snapshots as part of your backup strategy.
+consider using filesystem snapshots as part of your backup strategy.

 Example: Amazon EBS